La-Sian/100-Days-Of-Code-/README.md

 Project progress:Today we were productive at splitting into three different teams.
 One pair worked on the authentication, another pair worked on testing and another pair worked on polishing up the css on the frontend.
 This worked well as we started it yesterday and with the same tasks just swapped teams today.

-DAY 89
+DAY 89&90

 Project  progress: Today we split into 2 teams as there was 5 of us, with one team working on teh frontend functionaity bug as the other team trying to fix the authentication issues.
 I was working on the frontend issue which was trying to update a h2 element to update when a specific button is pressed.
 We managed to do so with some conditional rendering.

-DAY 90
+DAY 91&92

 Project progress: Today we had two teams, one editng the frontend as we added new features such as more animated avatars and making sure the accessability was as best as we could get and we managed a score of 100 from lighthouse score.
 The other team was working on trying to pull data fron the database which was a challenge due to routing order issues which we were able to resolve.

-DAY 91
+DAY 93

 Project progress: Today's focus was on testing as we have had many blockers not working with errors that were hard to understand.
-We theredore needed assistance from one of our coaches.
+We theredore needed assistance from one of our coaches, in which they referred us to docs that could help us.

+DAY 94

+Project progress: Today we made progress with testing, we got multiple unit tests to pass on the frontend and if we have time want to implement some end to end testing but we may have that as a stretch goal.
+We also managed to pull data from the backend to be able to make sure the functionality on the front end works.